linorobot/linorobot2/README.md

 #### 3.2 Move the robot to start mapping

 Drive the robot manually until the robot has fully covered its area of operation.
-Alternatively, the robot can also navigate autonomously while mapping by sending goal poses:
+Alternatively, the robot can also receive goal poses to navigate autonomously while mapping:

     ros2 launch nav2_bringup navigation_launch.py